 Yesterday, you probably indulged in turkey, stuffing and a variety of side dishes.
 Today, you may be considering a turkey sandwich with cranberries and gravy for lunch.
+A few questions to ask yourself before taking the plunge are:

 - Have my leftovers been kept out of the “danger zone”?